-As a system administrator, you can integrate Workfront with a SAML 2.0 solution for single sign-on while using ADFS.
+As a system administrator, you can integrate Workfront with a SAML 2.0 solution for single sign-on while using Active Directory Federation Services (ADFS).

 This guide focuses on setting up ADFS without auto provisioning or attribute mappings.
 We recommend that you complete the setup and test it prior to setting up any auto provisioning.